mattermost/docs/source/install/install-rhel-8-postgresql.rst

   ``sudo yum install postgresql-server postgresql-contrib``

-  Confirm this version is PostgresSQL version 10 or higher.
+Confirm this version is PostgreSQL version 10 or higher.
 You can do this by running ``psql -V``.
 If this is not version 10 or higher you can reference the PostgreSQL documentation [here](https://www.postgresql.org/download/linux/redhat/) to install an updated version of PostgreSQL.

 3. Initialize the database.